 • Oracle Park: Home of the Giants.
 Located at 24 Willie Mays Plaza in the SoMa (South of Market) section of San Francisco.

-• SAP Center: Home of the Sharks.
+• SAP Center at San Jose: Home of the Sharks.
 Located at 525 W. Santa Clara St. in San Jose.

 Arriving and getting around the Bay Area

 All three major Bay Area cities have their own airport.
 San Francisco International (SFO) is the primary international gateway and a United Airlines hub, while Mineta San Jose (SJC) and Oakland (OAK) are served by major airlines and discount carriers alike.
-Each is worth considering when searching for fares, depending on which venues and sites you plan to visit during your trip.
+Though San Francisco is the most prominent starting point for most travelers, each is worth considering when searching for fares, depending on which venues and sites from the travel guide you plan to visit during your trip.

 By train, Amtrak serves both San Jose and Oakland, with continuing bus service to San Francisco.
 And bus services such as Greyhound and Megabus serve the region — Greyhound’s San Francisco depot is located at 425 Mission Street, not far from Oracle Park.
 Both options are best for travelers arriving from points within California.